 Honorable Mention: $8 WiFi

 Although WiFi isn’t free on Southwest, I thought it deserved a mention.
 Why?
 It’s cheap on Southwest compared to the competition.
-Only JetBlue does better (JetBlue is the only US airline to offer free WiFi to its passengers).
+Only JetBlue and Delta do it better at the moment (JetBlue is the only US airline to offer free WiFi to its passengers on all flights and Delta just began offering free WiFi on about 80% of its fleet).

-Southwest is certainly next best, charging $8 for a full day of WiFi service, no matter how many flights you are on in a single day.
+Southwest is certainly next best, charging $8 per flight segment for WiFi service.
 Every other U.S. airline charges a hefty fee for their WiFi service — as much as $25 a day or more if you wait to buy on board your flight.
-Even the discounted pre-purchased passes are much more expensive.
+Even the discounted pre-purchased passes can be much more expensive.
+Southwest is also in the process of upgrading to faster WiFi service in 2023 throughout its fleet so it’s only going to get better from here in the months to come.

 One other bonus you shouldn’t forget?
 If you have the Southwest Priority Credit Card from Chase and use that card to purchase WiFi, you get a 20% discount.
-(Learn about this card and the differences in the three Southwest credit card offerings).
+And if you have the Southwest Rapid Rewards Performance Business Credit Card (my favorite) you get up to 365 WiFi credits per year if you charge the cost to the card.
+(Learn about these cards and the differences in Southwest credit card offerings.)

 The Bottom Line